 Hotels make you feel like a guest at all times, but short term rental properties let you have the opportunity to live in the comfort of your own temporary, furnished home, with a private kitchen, bath, and rooms to relax in while you are visiting different places.
 Also, it saves you more money.
 Flexible, furnished units are much more cost-efficient than hotels and allow you to spend less on services such as laundry, dining out, and other things that are not included with accommodations like a hotel, motel or Holiday Inn.
 Fully equipped kitchens (most) are a standard amenity included for short term rental listings (at least for those who are renting out their entire home).
 This has great appeal when for a family with small children in temporary accommodation looking for a more permanent place.

-Reliability, cost effective, and a job well done is what every vacation home owner looks for in a cleaning company.
-The upkeep of a home isn't an easy task, then pair that with the constant ins and outs of travelers.
+Reliability, cost effectiveness, and a job well done is what every vacation home owner looks for in a cleaning company.
+The upkeep of a home isn't an easy task, especially paired with the constant shuffle of travelers in and out.
 It can be overwhelming if you're handling this task on your own as an owner.
 More often than not, vacation home owners seek out a cleaning company they can rely on to make sure the house is clean and cozy for their next guest.
-If you are looking for a cleaning company, here are a few things to consider when making the pick!
+If you are looking for a cleaning company, here are a few things to consider when making that decision.